-Pain is a common reason people are introduced to acupuncture as a therapy.
-Acupuncture has been used in pain management for centuries and continues to this day in modern China.
-Hospitals and acupuncture clinics are always effectively handling pain and creating management plans for individuals who are in distress.
+Pain is one of the most common reasons people are introduced to acupuncture as a therapy.
+Acupuncture has been used in pain management for over 2000 years and continues to this day in modern China.
+Hospitals and acupuncture clinics are always dealing with pain and creating management plans for individuals who are in distress.

 The methods used within distal acupuncture have been described in Traditional Chinese medical texts for well over a millennium.
 Distal acupuncture involves inserting needles away from the distressed areas, going distant/distal from the injured site as opposed to proximal/close or needling the target area.
 For instance, to influence the back you may needle a hand and forearm or foot and calf.